githubtraining/exercise-publish-package/README.md

-# Welcome to the exercise-publish-package exercise!
+# Welcome to the exercise on publishing packages!

 This exercise checks your ability to publish packages to GitHub Packages.
 It is automatically graded via a workflow once you have completed the instructions.